alex-bl/CompilerConstruction/doc/overview.md

 Valid example inputs are placed inside `doc/examples`.
 They can be compiled with `mCc` using the provided Bash script `test/integration`.
-Invoke it from the build directory as shown above.

 ## Lexer and Parser